Soumya007-developer/VinnovateIT-Task/README.md

 # VinnovateIT-Task
-Frontend for VinnovateIT task for recreating the existing website of VinnovateIT(Till Page 4 Done!!)
+Frontend for VinnovateIT task for recreating the existing website of VinnovateIT(Only Page 5 left!!)